fp-cybrilla/fp-cybrilla.github.io/content/payments/Razorpay-SDK-options.md

               "contact": "9000090000"   //your customer's contact
           },
           "retry": {
-              "enabled": false,      //Pass the 'retry' parameter as 'false' to avoid any payment related errors.
+              "enabled": false,      //Pass the 'retry' parameter as 'false'.

           },
           "theme": {